accel-brain/accel-brain-code/Algorithmic-Composition/README.md

 After this game, the `Generator` will grow into a functional equivalent that enables to imitate the `TrueSampler` and makes it possible to compose similar but slightly different music by the imitation.

+### Data Representation

+Following MidiNet and MuseGAN(Dong, H. W., et al., 2018), this class consider bars as the basic compositional unit for the fact that harmonic changes usually occur at the boundaries of bars and that human beings often use bars as the building blocks when composing songs.
+The feature engineering in this class also is inspired by the Multi-track piano-roll representations in MuseGAN.

+But their strategies of activation function did not apply to this library since its methods can cause information losses.
+The models just binarize the `Generator`'s output, which uses tanh as an activation function in the output layer, by a threshold at zero, or by deterministic or stochastic binary neurons(Bengio, Y., et al., 2018, Chung, J., et al., 2016), and ignore drawing a distinction the consonance and the dissonance.

+This library simply uses the softmax strategy.
+This class stochastically selects a combination of pitches in each bars drawn by the true MIDI files data.

 ## Usecase: Composed of single instruments/tracks by GANs.

 Import Python modules.